shic/blog/_posts/2015-10-01-Git-Basics.markdown

-# Keep your fork synced
+# Keep your fork repo synced

 1. Fetch the branches and their respective commits from the upstream repository.